 Assemblage of energy storage capacitor is similar to the work already done.

 Less scissor work because here we use full A4 format.
 The laminate pouches

-here are choosen with 100 mcm thickness, since 12 kV charging voltage is
+here are chosen with 100 mcm thickness, since 12 kV charging voltage is

 As above we stack foils, bend terminals and compress with covering.